 It can be assumed that these roles came into contact with asbestos at least once during their careers.

 In the U.S., there are approximately 2,000-3,000 cases of mesothelioma diagnosed every year.
-Approximately 70-90% of these cases are individuals who had prior exposure to asbestos, whether known or unknown, at work.
+Approximately 70-90% of these cases are individuals who had prior asbestos exposure, whether known or unknown, at work.
 Many of these cases tend to come from men and women who worked near or at shipyards that used asbestos products to construct ships.

 Asbestos, when inhaled, can lodge itself in the body and is impossible to expel once it does so.
 These asbestos fibers then irritate body tissues and eventually cause mesothelioma to develop.
 Unfortunately, mesothelioma cannot be identified right away.
 It can take 10-50 years before mesothelioma develops.
 It may be many decades before a shipyard worker realizes that they’ve been affected by asbestos.